Optical Module

 Also known as saturated optical power, refers to the optical module under a certain bit error rate (BER=10-12) conditions, receiving components

-The maximum input average optical power that can be received.
+The maximum average optical input power that can be received.
 The unit is dBm.

-It should be noted that the photocurrent saturation phenomenon will occur in the light detector under the strong light irradiation, when this phenomenon occurs
+It should be noted that the photocurrent saturation phenomenon will occur in the light detector under the strong light irradiation. when this phenomenon occurs,

 After that, the detector needs a certain amount of time to recover.
-At this time, the receiving sensitivity decreases, and the received signal may be misjudged and cause error code phenomenon.
+At this time, the receiving sensitivity decreases, and the received signal may be misjudged and cause the error code phenomenon.
 Simply put, if the input optical power exceeds the overload optical power, it may cause damage to the equipment.
-In the use and operation, strong light should be avoided as far as possible to prevent exceeding the overload optical power.
+In use and operation, strong light should be avoided as far as possible to prevent exceeding the overload optical power.

 ² Receive sensitivity